What Are Urinary And Female Catheters?

-When a patient has difficulty emptying their bladder due, urinary and female catheters can help.
+When patients have difficulty emptying their bladder, urinary and female catheters can help.
 Catheters are hollow and flexible tubes that connect the bladder to a drainage bag or an opening for disposal into a receptacle or toilet.
-Catheters can be comprised of rubber, plastic, or silicone and come in a variety of sizes to accommodate different anatomies and physical conditions.
+Catheters can be comprised of rubber, plastic, or silicone and come in various sizes to accommodate different anatomies and physical conditions.

-Urinary catheters perform such an essential function that, without them, kidney and bladder issues can be pretty serious.
-In fact, for those who are having trouble draining their bladders naturally, not using the assisting medical device like a urinary or female catheter can lead to kidney damage, kidney failure, or permanent bladder damage.
+Urinary catheters perform such an essential function that kidney and bladder issues can be severe without them.
+In fact, for those having trouble draining their bladders naturally, not using an assisting medical device like a urinary or female catheter can lead to kidney damage, kidney failure, or permanent bladder damage.

 Why Are Women Prescribed Urinary Catheters?

 Female catheters are prescribed for many different underlying medical reasons, but they are generally always used to resolve one of three of the following diagnoses:

 - Urinary Retention

 - Uncontrolled Urination